2 Describing data

 library(dplyr, warn.conflicts = FALSE)

 While we generally suppress these messages in this book, you should pay attention to them in practice to avoid the possibility of calling a function different from that you intended to call.
 Of course, R allows you to specify the package from which you want to get a function by appending the package name and :: before the function name (e.g., stats::lag() to get the lag() function from the stats package).
-In certain contexts (e.g., writing your own R packages), this approach will be highly advisable.7
+In certain contexts (e.g., writing your own R packages), this approach will be highly advisable.
+For example, see the code for the get_size_rets_monthly() function from the farr package, which we use in Chapter 15.

 2.1.7 Data frames